ReturnToWorkSA will provide lifetime treatment, care and support to workers with a serious injury.

 How do I know if I am a seriously injured worker?

-From 1 July 2015, seriously injured workers are defined as having a work injury that has resulted in a permanent impairment and the degree of impairment has been assessed as 30% or more.
+Since 1 July 2015, seriously injured workers are defined as having a work injury that has resulted in a permanent impairment and the degree of impairment has been assessed as 30% or more.
 If your injury is likely to be classified as serious, your case manager will refer you for a whole person impairment assessment when there is evidence that your injury has stabilised.
 If your case manager does not refer you and you think that you may require an assessment, you may request one.

 Whole person impairment assessments are conducted by accredited impairment assessors once the injury has stabilised.